relu91/sparqlCheatSheets/README.md

-# SPARQL Graphs Cheatsheet 📎
+# SPARQL Graphs Cheatsheets 📎

 Two simple cheatsheets about graph managment and query in SPARQL.